OR-11/Whether-collide/README.md

 3.Attach this cs-file to the gameobjects you just attached the collider.
 4.Attach each of gameobjects you want to collide to each of arrays named "grounds".

+:heavy_exclamation_mark:BoxCollider2D's center must be set 0.
+You can use BoxCollider2D only.
+It doesn't use Rigidbody2D.

 ##  Functions
 ###  ・movement
     Set motion.